Sunny6889/tron-docker-main/metric_monitor/README.md

 Then you can see the following monitors displaying the running status of the nodes in real time:
 ![image](../images/grafana_dashboard_monitoring.png)

-If you need to deploy Grafana on a remote server or isolate java-tron node, please refer to the document [Use Prometheus Remote Write with Thanos to Monitor java-tron Node](REMOTE_WRITE_WITH_THANOS.md).
+If you need to do a monitor system with a more safe and reliable architecture on production, please refer to the document [Use Prometheus Remote Write with Thanos to Monitor java-tron Node](REMOTE_WRITE_WITH_THANOS.md).

 ## All metrics
 As you can see from above Grafana dashboard or http://localhost:9527/metrics, the available metrics are categorized into the following: